Patna–Gaya Passenger

-The Patna–Gaya Passenger is a Express train belonging to East Central Railway zone that runs between Patna Junction and Gaya Junction in India.
+The Patna–Gaya Passenger is an express train belonging to East Central Railway zone that runs between Patna Junction and Gaya Junction in India.
 It is currently being operated with 53213/53214 train numbers on a daily basis.

 Service

-The 53213/Patna–Gaya Passenger has an average speed of 30 km/hr and covers 92 km in 3h 5m.
-The 53214/Gaya–Patna Passenger has an average speed of 29 km/hr and covers 92 km in 3h 10m.
+The 53213/Patna–Gaya Passenger has an average speed of 30 km/h and covers 92 km in 3h 5m.
+The 53214/Gaya–Patna Passenger has an average speed of 29 km/h and covers 92 km in 3h 10m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 14 coaches: